 - The creature in this story is interested in small things whereas the boy in The Lost Thing is the one who is the noticer.
 (Noticing this creature is a noticer is itself a form of noticing… mise en abyme.)

 - Behind the doors, in the darkness, is a world full of interesting artifacts.

-- The narrator is left wondering what it all means.
+- The narrator is encouraged at the end to wonder what it all means.

 ERIC AS A POSTMODERN PICTUREBOOK

 Eric may not seem like a typical postmodern picture book.
 It is tiny (15cmx12cm) in comparison to many of its counterparts, lacking the large double spreads that allow for hugely detailed drawings.
 Yet on closer examination, the book’s inter-relationship of text and image is as complex as its contemporaries; being playful whilst simultaneously breaking boundaries.
 With the combination of a matter-of-fact narrative and endearing pencil drawings of the diminutive aspects of Eric which are never mentioned in the text, Tan effectively explores issues of identity and cultural difference.
 Grigg (2003) claims that visual images create bridges between cultures and languages, and Tan plays with this idea, showing how determination to appreciate our own culture can be detrimental to acknowledging the culture of others, a particular danger in a multicultural society.
 He defines Eric as being about a kind of misunderstanding and cultural miscommunication.
 According to Tan, the character of Eric is based on a combination of a foreign guest that Tan had to stay, and his own budgerigar.
 This creates a book that opposes … speculation that modern life undermines childhood as a time of play and engaging with the natural world.
 Eric and his fascination with the world around him show a childlike innocence compromised by an adult narrator who is baffled by and unable to fully interact with his/her guest.